jairrab/MapboxApp/README.md

 # Libraries Used

+## Mapbox SDK
+Used to download street maps, feature information for the user's current location and plotting a list of geolocation information inside the map.

 ## Dagger 2
 The app use Dagger with *AndroidInjector* module for dependency injection.
 The app module is responsible for the concrete creation of the Dagger objects outside of their own modules.
 As a general practice, all dependencies are injected into classes, and object creation inside classes are avoided.
 This loose coupling approach also helps improve the testability of the app.